 Doug Melnick spoke of the Air Quality Cost of Non-Attainment.
 He outlined the Metropolitan San Antonio (MSA) Contribution to the Ozone by Source Category in 2018.
-He highlighted the 2015 Ozone Standard Adoption and Implementation Timeline noting that the Environmental Protection Agency would determine Attainment or Non-Attainment by October 1, 2017.
+He highlighted the 2015 Ozone Standard Adoption and Implementation Timeline. that the Environmental Protection Agency would determine added Attainment or Non-Attainment by October 1, 2017.
 He noted that State Implementation Plan Elements for Non-Attainment Areas would be due October 1, 2020.
-He mentioned Economic Costs of Non-Attainment and the Economic Health Impact.
 He stated that staff recommended that the City of San Antonio assess the economic value of air quality change using both "Cost of Illness" and "Willingness to Pay" Metrics.
 He requested that they consider funding a Public Health Impact Study of Non-Attainment.